Skip to main content

 Set up 1x1s

-1x1 meetings are between a manager and direct report and typically run on a recurring weekly or bi-weekly cadence.
-Agenda Items can vary from meeting to meeting, but having a dedicated time to discuss topics like professional development, personal updates, and/or any problems or issues facing the direct report is a valuable use of time for both parties.
+1x1 meetings are the frequent - typically weekly or bi-weekly - meetings between a manager and their direct report(s).
+Topics can vary from meeting to meeting, but having a dedicated time to discuss subjects like professional development, personal updates, and/or any problems or issues facing the direct report is a valuable use of time for both parties.

 Stay Up-to-Date

 SaaS tools rely on accurate and up-to-date data to provide their value, Strety is no different.
-It's imperative that everyone - managers & direct reports - are accountable for checking-in regularly, so when it's time to meet your focus is on moving forward, not catching everyone-up.
+It's imperative that everyone - managers direct reports - are accountable for checking-in regularly, so when it's time to meet your focus is on moving forward, not catching everyone-up.

 Strety has built-in features to ensure every team member knows when to check-in and where to check-in, removing excuse-making from the equation.